 - It’s important to prepare the grill for lighting.
 This part needs to be done long before you start.
 Make sure to buy the best quality charcoal you can find within your budget.

 If you save bucks in this step, your food might end up tasting a bit off.
 As the charcoal gives the smokiness, picking the right type is essential.

 - Choosing the right charcoal includes figuring out whether you want big lumps or smaller chunks.
-What kind of scent you want.
+What kind of scent do you want?

-Whether you want hardwood or oak or cedar.
+Whether you want hardwood oak or cedar.
 Certain dishes benefit from certain smokes.
-So do your research on this part.
+So, do your research on this part.